-The Agency's member municipalities are the Cities of Coldwater, Hillsdale and Marshall and the Villages of Clinton and Union City.
+The Agency's member municipalities are the Cities of Coldwater, Hillsdale and Marshall and the Village of Clinton.
 Each member is a municipal corporation, organized under the laws of the State of Michigan, which owns and operates a municipal electric system.
 The member municipalities presently supply their customers with power purchased from the Agency.
-The Agency's power supply comes with multiple sources including the Agency's Project IV generators, power purchased from the MISO Market, power purchase agreements from other utility companies and from the individual members existing generation facilities.
+The Agency's power supply comes with multiple sources including Project IV generators, power purchased from the MISO Market, power purchase agreements from other utility companies and from the individual members existing generation facilities.
 Project IV consists of three natural gas fired peaking units capable of producing 13 megawatts of power.
 Coldwater is the only participant in Project IV.
 During June 2020, the Agency transferred the net book value of the Project IV assets to the City of Coldwater.
 In addition, the City of Coldwater issued revenue bonds for the purposes of paying off the outstanding 2014 Agency revenue bonds.
 After the transaction, the Agency no longer has any ownership or operation requirements for the project or any outstanding financial obligations related to the project.

-Union City has notified the Agency of their intent to terminate Membership with MSCPA.
-A withdrawal and allocation adjustment agreement is being drafted to be reviewed and approved by all MSCPA Members.
-Although not final, Union City's anticipated termination date is June 1, 2022.
-Union City is the Agency's smallest Member, representing 2.3% of the Agency's total energy purchases (mwh) during FY21.
+In fiscal year 2021, Union City notified the Agency of their intent to terminate Membership with MSCPA.
+A withdrawal and allocation adjustment agreement was drafted and approved by all MSCPA Members.
+As of June 1, 2022, Union City is no longer a member of MSCPA.
+Union City was the Agency's smallest Member, representing 1.996% of the Agency's total energy purchases (mwh) during FY22.